aya0221/lowlatency-voice-nlp-recommender/README.md

 ---

-Here's a refined and polished version of that section — structured, precise, and written as a top-tier ML engineer documenting a production-ready system:

----

 ## NLP Model Fine-Tuned for Intent

 The intent classifier is a fine-tuned `distilbert-base-uncased` transformer, optimized to map spoken user queries to high-level task categories (e.g., `search_class`, `track_metric`).